DanKnox/danknox.github.io/_posts/2013-01-27-using-rubys-native-nethttp-library.md

 end
 {% endhighlight %}

-> Note that in a real world application it would not be a good idea to silently swallow the JSON parser error.
+> In a real application it would typically not be a good idea to silently swallow the JSON parser error.
 It would be far better to define your own custom exception class and raise that.
 Just make sure to clearly document the exceptions your method may raise and why.